StyleQoRA: Quality-Aware Low-Rank Adaptation for Few-Shot Multi-Style Editing: Experiments

 \subsection{Training Details}

 For isp style, since the HDR raw data passing through demosaicking are very dark, we convert it to a log image and directly feed it into the method to ensure that the accuracy in the dark area is not compromised.
 We utilize the pre-trained generative image editing method in PhotoDoodle \cite{huang2025photodoodle} as the backbone and fine-tune it with our method.
-For our multi-style MoE LoRA, the number of experts is set to 5, and TopK in style-shared routing is set to 1.
+For our StyleQoRA, the number of experts is set to 5, and TopK in style-shared routing is set to 1.
 The batch size is set to 1.
 The training iteration is set to 30000.
-The proposed model is implemented in PyTorch and trained with an NVIDIA A100 GPU.
+The hyperparameters $\lambda_1,\lambda_2,\lambda_3$, $\gamma$ are set to 1, 1, 10, and 0.5, respectively.
+The proposed model is implemented in PyTorch and trained with an 80G NVIDIA A100 GPU.